EhsanMashhadi/BugSeverityPrediction/README.md

 ### Paper
 You can find the paper here: TBC

+### Artifact Description
+This artifact contains all data, code, and scripts required to run the paper's experiment to reproduce the results.
+The structure of folders and files are:
+ESBS

 ### Data

 The `data` folder contains bugs from Defects4tJ and Bugs.jar datasets.
 This folder contains a preprocessing script that unify bug severity values, scale the source code metrics and create `train`, `val`, and `test` splits.